-Keep in mind, the ultimate goal of your instructional accommodations is to make the learning process more comfortable for your ELL students.
+Keep in mind that your instructional accommodations’ ultimate goal is to make the learning process more comfortable for your ELL students.

 Put forth the time and effort necessary to carefully select effective accommodations, and you will see how these small changes can make a world of difference!